mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 permalink: /news/all-news
 author_profile: true
 ---
+## 2025

++ [2025-01-28] Our collaborative paper "An Efficient Delta Compression Framework Seamlessly Integrated into Inline Deduplication" has been accepted by ACM Transactions on Storage.
+Congrats to all collaborators!
++ [2025-01-23] Our collaborative paper "CipherPrune: Efficient and Scalable Private Transformer Inference" has been accepted by ICLR 2025!
+Congrats to all collaborators!

 ## 2024

++ [2024-11-03] Our paper "WarpDrive: GPU-Based Fully Homomorphic Encryption Acceleration Leveraging Tensor and CUDA Cores" has been accepted by HPCA 2025!
+Congrats to all collaborators!
++ [2024-09-25] I will serve as the TPC member of ISCA 2025.
 + [2024-07-18] Our paper "Trinity: A General Purpose FHE Accelerator" has been accepted by MICRO 2024!
 Congrats to all collaborators!
 + [2024-05-24] <font color="#FF0000">I will leave IIE, CAS and join Computing System Lab at Ant Research as the director.</font>
 + [2024-05-06] I will serve as the TPC member of ICCD 2024.